 After Bruce passed away his body was shipped from Hong Kong to Butterworth Mortuary, 300 East Pine St, Seattle WA 98122.
 Butterworth has since moved to 520 W Raye St, Seattle WA 98119.
 This location is now Groff Murphy Lawyers of Seattle.

 Both Bruce and Brandon Lee are buried at Lakeview Cemetery, 1554 15th Avenue E, Seattle WA 98122.
-Many are unaware that Bruce's current headstone is not the original one.
+Many are unaware that Bruce's current headstone is not the original one it's actually the third.
 The original featured a picture of Bruce from Enter the Dragon.
 The second, featuring Bruce wearing glasses, was vandalized and subsequently replaced with the current headstone.
 Click each picture to see a larger version

 Linda (Emery) Lee